Sublimation Green Printing Blue: A Complete Guide

 Issue 1: Wrong or Missing ICC Profile (Most Common Fix)

 If your sublimation green is printing blue, it often traces back to color-management problems in desktop setups, especially the wrong ICC profile or a double color-conversion issue.
-An ICC profile tells your printer exactly how to mix cyan, magenta, yellow, and black inks to reproduce the colors in your design file accurately.
-Without the right profile, your printer guesses at the color mixing, and green is one of the first colors to shift because it depends on a precise balance of cyan and yellow.
+An ICC profile helps your software and driver translate your design colors for a specific printer, sublimation ink, paper, and print-setting combination.
+Without a matched profile or a consistent color workflow, greens can shift because they rely heavily on the balance of cyan and yellow.
+As color management specialists explain, this is exactly why the right profile matters so much for accurate sublimation color.

 The best profile is one that matches the printer model, ink set, paper or media type, and print settings as closely as the vendor specifies.
 Do not assume an Epson OEM profile will be accurate with third-party sublimation ink.
 OEM profiles are built for Epson’s own printer and media ecosystem, while third-party inks may require their own profile or workflow.

 To install the correct ICC profile, download it from your ink or paper vendor’s support page if one is available.
-As of March 2026, A-SUB publishes ICC downloads on its site, while some other brands promote an “ICC-free” workflow instead.
+As of June 2026, A-SUB publishes ICC downloads on its site (built for A-SUB ink and paper, so do not assume they work with another ink brand), while some other brands promote an “ICC-free” workflow instead.
 Availability varies by brand, so do not assume every third-party ink brand offers a downloadable ICC profile.
-Once installed, select the profile in your printer settings and turn off your printer’s built-in color management so the ICC profile handles everything.
+Once installed, select the profile in your software.
+If your design software manages color with the ICC profile, set the printer driver to No Color Adjustment so color is not converted twice.
 For more on color management and profiles, check the sublimation color problems guide.

 My tip: after installing a new ICC profile, print a color test chart before doing any real projects.
 This shows you exactly how each color will look with your specific setup.
 Keep the test chart next to your press for reference.